 During this time, the grain will absorb some of the liquid, and the muffins will have a creamier texture but rustic at the same time since the oats will be chewier but not mushy.

-Vintage Kitchen tip: combine the muffin batter with a wire whisk, a spoon, or a spatula.
-There is no need for electric beaters; they will overbeat the mixture, so they're discouraged to use in this recipe.
+Combine the muffin batter with a wire whisk, a spoon, or a spatula.
+There is no need for electric beaters; they will overbeat the mixture and we don't want that.
+So don't use them them for this recipe.

 The difference is that only the muffin tops will be crusty with the paper cups because the bottom and sides will touch the paper.
 They're easier to transport if that is the case.